Cyber-bullying is threatening the lives of children and teens right here in our community. Will you help us reach these kids before it’s too late?

-It turns out Emily had a crush on Ethan.
+It turns out Anika had a crush on Bobby.
 He had promised her that they could hang out together if she sent him a picture of herself partly naked.
 And she did, using an app where the pictures disappear shortly after being opened.

 What followed was truly awful…

 Some girls at school got hold of the photos and sent them around to nearly everyone in the school.
 These girls tormented Anika, calling her names, posting the pictures in the girls’ washroom, isolating her and shaming her.